 Whether you’re training or playing, rugby players need carbs to help keep them going, this is where Dextrose comes in.
 Dextrose is perfect for delivering a rapid energy release before and during exercise, and also providing glycogen replenishment post-workout.
 If you’re looking for a clean carb source then look no further than Dextrose.

 BCAAs play a vital role in helping the bodies muscle mass grow, recover and repair.
 The Branched Chain Amino Acids help encourage protein synthesis thereby reducing muscle breakdown.
 This is particularly important when training hard for strength or size gains.
 BCAA’s are also ideal as they can be taken at any time for maximum effect.

 7. Greens Powder

 Whilst most rugby players will be keen to focus on building size and strength, many neglect to look after the bodies basic functions.
-During intensive exercise your immune system can take a battering, it is therefore essential to include vital nutrients for recovery.
+During intensive exercise your immune system can take a battering, it is therefore essential to include vital nutrients for recovery (find more details in the review on Nutrisystem Lean 13).
 A Greens Powder is ideal for this as it allows you to consume the equivalent of five pieces of fruit and veg in one shake.

 6. Pre Workout

 Let’s face it, some days even the best of us struggle to get ourselves motivated for training on a wet mid-week night, sometimes we just need that extra little kick.
 This is where a potent Pre Workout formula comes in as it helps to increase muscular pump, energy and mental focus, enabling you to maximise your lean muscle, power and strength gains.

 5. Fish Oils